This journal is Open Access with no charge for authors

 Portico (www.portico.org) provides a permanent archive for our eJournals.

-The editors seek high quality academic contributions of no more than 8,000 words including references and bibliography.
-The journal focuses on original research, articles, commentaries and book reviews and will be aimed predominantly at academics and intellectuals.
+The editors seek high quality academic contributions of no more than 8,000 words including references.
+The journal focuses on original research articles, commentaries and book reviews and will be aimed predominantly at academics and intellectuals.
 All articles will be double blind peer-reviewed prior to acceptance for publication.
 The editors welcome submissions for future editions.
+Authors do not have to pay any fees.
+All articles are published as Advance Access articles after acceptance and are later assigned to an issue.

-Article manuscripts should be submitted as Adobe PDF files and emailed to ejeepsubmissions@e-elgar.com.
+Article manuscripts should be submitted as Adobe PDF files on EJEEP's submission page.

 Book reviews should be submitted in English (consistent British or American English) and should refer to monographs or anthologies no older than 18 months.
 Please keep book reviews between 800 to 2000 words.
 Book review submissions should be sent to: ejeepreviews@e-elgar.com